 My teachers were Chicago Symphony Orchestra bassists Mark Kraemer and Warren Benfield and the legendary cellist Karl Fruh at Roosevelt University.
 I studied piano with Goldie Goloub, jazz theory with Alan Swain and arranging with Cliff Colnot.

 My teaching experience includes private lessons and coaching jazz ensembles at the American Conservatory of Music and at Chicago State University.
 As a clinician, I spent many summers at Clark Terry's Great Plains Jazz Camp, taught at the Saskatchewan Summer School for the Arts and did a week of master classes at the Montreux Jazz Festival as a member of the Bunky Green Quartet.
+I've also taught and coached young rockers at DayJams Summer Camp.

-Notable recordings include: Mood Swings (Peter Polzak and myself), Spirits in the Material World (Megon McDonough), Whatever We Imagine (Janice Borla), At Long Last (Tony Andriacchi), The Story So Far (Bill Harrison Quintet), ChicagoJazz (Roger Pemberton).
+Notable recordings include: Mood Swings (Peter Polzak and myself), Spirits in the Material World (Megon McDonough), Crossfire (Maggie), Whatever We Imagine (Janice Borla), At Long Last (Tony Andriacchi), The Story So Far (Bill Harrison Quintet), ChicagoJazz (Roger Pemberton).

 space Bill Harrison Picunder pic rule rule